Our Toronto office offers positions to both summer and articling students.

 All of our firm’s administrative resources are available to our articling students as necessary.

-Our firm law library is administered by a professional law librarian and experienced library assistants, who assist our students and lawyers across Canada.
-Online research is, of course, available and all of our students are trained in using and searching computer databases.
-All students and lawyers have access to Quicklaw and Westlaw.
+Our firm law library is administered by a professional law librarian and experienced library professionals, who assist our students and lawyers across Canada.
+Online research is, of course, available and all of our students are trained in using and searching computer databases, including Lexis Advance and WestlawNext.

 Evaluation and Feedback